Chemical Reactions-based Detection Mechanism for Molecular Communications: System Analysis Framework

-We adapt \cite[Algorithm~1]{JFS:19:MBSC} to the problem at hand.
-The basic concept behind this algorithm is to discretize the time variable and to solve the PDEs in the space variable.
-Considering small time intervals allows us to decouple the diffusion and reaction equations \footnote{For a detailed mathematical proof of the accuracy of the algorithm with respect to the decoupling of diffusion and reaction, please refer to \cite{JFS:19:MBSC}.}.
-In particular, Algorithm~\ref{al:1} shown below summarizes the simulation steps for calculating the concentrations of the $\A, \B$, and $\C$ molecules, where $T^{\max}$ is the maximum simulation time.
+In this subsection, we consider the detection in an unbounded environment, i.e., bounds $a, b \rightarrow \infty$ in cylindrical coordinates.
+For determining $C_i(\uu,t)$, we adapt \cite[Algorithm~1]{JFS:19:MBSC} to the problem at hand.
+The basic concept behind this algorithm is to discretize the time variable and solve the PDEs in terms of the space variable.
+Considering small time intervals allows us to decouple the diffusion and reaction equations\footnote{For a detailed mathematical proof of the accuracy of the algorithm with respect to the decoupling of diffusion and reaction, please refer to \cite{JFS:19:MBSC}.}.
+In particular, Algorithm~\ref{al:1}, shown at the top of the page, summarizes the steps needed for calculating the concentrations of the type $\A, \B$, and $\C$ molecules, where $T^{\max}$ is the maximum time considered.
 We will verify the accuracy of the resulting numerical algorithm via particle-based simulation in Section~\ref{sec:4}.